FredHutch/covid19vaccinesimulator/README.md

 yarn install
 ```

-### Compile and Hot-Reload for Development (only to see rednering during development)
+### Compile and Hot-Reload for Development (only to see rendering during development)

 ```sh
 yarn dev